Desert Safari with Platinum Heritage

-When in Dubai, one of the key things tourists look forward to is to see the desert.
+When in Dubai, one of the key things tourists look forward to is seeing the desert.
 Funnily enough, it can be quite difficult to see nothing but sand when in Dubai.
-This is of course due to the incredible speed at which the city grew, and visitors will more likely see a metropolitan city when he touches down in Dubai.
+This is of course due to the incredible speed at which the city grew, and visitors will more likely see a metropolitan city when one touches down in Dubai.

 Nowadays, there are dedicated tours available to bring tourists to the desert, and it includes various activities to entertain them.
 For us, this was definitely on our bucket list, and we did quite some research beforehand to select a good tour operator.
 We found Platinum Heritage and saw that it received lots of good reviews.
 The fact that many Hollywood celebrities also used the tour operator impressed us, since this surely spoke of its quality.

 Platinum Heritage offers quite a few tours, and visitors should consider carefully before choosing one.
 For those who do not have a budget issue, Platinum Heritage offers unique tours, such as an overnight desert safari and a sunrise hot air balloon ride.
 A private night safari with an astronomy experience is also available for those who demand privacy.